-State Fish and Wildlife Areas—Nearby, the Marshall State Fish and Wildlife Area occurs in the Illinois River Floodplain.
-The IDNR Spring Branch Conservation Area is adjacent to the mouth of Senachwine Creek in Upper Peoria Lake on the north side of Chillicothe (Figure 16).
+State Fish and Wildlife Areas—Nearby, the Woodford County Conservation Area and the Marshall State Fish and Wildlife Area occurs in the Illinois River Floodplain.
+The IDNR Conservation Area is adjacent to the mouth of Creek in Upper Peoria Lake on the north side of (Figure 16).

-Threatened and Endangered Species—The Senachwine Creek landscape is highly disturbed.
-Softleaf Arrowwood; (Viburnum molle) is a threatened and endangered species only found at the two designated natural areas, Hancher Woods and Leigh Woods (Figure 16).
+Threatened and Endangered Species—The Tenmile Creek landscape is highly disturbed.
+Softleaf Arrowwood; (Viburnum molle) is a threatened and endangered species only found at the two designated natural areas, (??????)).

-303(d) Streams - None of the streams in the Senachwine watershed were listed as impaired in the Illinois Integrated Water Quality Report and Section 303(D) List for 2006 (IEPA, 2006a).
-Other reports characterizing the watershed and its needs are lacking.

 5. Abiotic Environment

 a.
 Geologic Setting